Google Fiber Residential Terms of Service

 By consenting to these Terms, you confirm that you are able to meet the above requirements, and that you can receive, open, and print or save any Communications for your records.
 You should maintain copies of electronic Communications by printing paper copies or saving electronic copies, as applicable.
 Also, you may contact Google Fiber to request another electronic copy of a Communication.
 We reserve the right to terminate your use of the Services if you decline or withdraw consent to receive electronic Communications, except that you may decline to receive telephone calls and text messages without having your service terminated, as set out in the following section.

 Consent to Receive Telephone Calls and Text Messages from Google Fiber and Its Affiliates

 On occasion, Google Fiber or its affiliates may seek to contact you by telephone or SMS text message at the landline and/or wireless phone numbers that you have provided to us.
 These communications may be about your Google Fiber account, responses to inquiries that you have made to us, or for other purposes, including marketing messages about other goods or services provided by Google Fiber or its affiliates.
 These calls or SMS text messages may be sent using an automatic telephone dialing system and may include the use of prerecorded or artificial voices.
 Please note that you may be responsible for any charges from your telephone provider for these calls or SMS text messages.

 If you do not wish to receive these optional calls and SMS text messages, you do not have to do so.
 Your consent to receiving these calls and SMS text messages is not required in order to purchase or receive any Google Fiber Services.
 To revoke your consent to receive telephone calls and SMS text messages, please let us know.
-The easiest way is by changing your settings in your Fiber account, or by calling our customer service team at 1-866-777-7550.
+The easiest way is by changing your settings in your Google Fiber account, or by calling our customer service team at 1-866-777-7550.